MLBZ521/PkgBot/README.md

 ## Requirements

-PkgBot will be written to support the Python3 framework that is shipped with `AutoPkg`.
+PkgBot will be written to support the Python3 framework that is shipped with `AutoPkg` (currently supporting AutoPkg 2.6.0 Beta -- for Python 3.10 support).
 It does need numerous additional libraries that will have to be installed separately that are not included with `AutoPkg`'s bundled Python3.
 It also requires RabbitMQ.

 The major Python libraries are:
   * FastAPI